 What helps?
-An inhaler can reduce swelling in your airways right away.
+An inhaler can help relax the airways right away.
 Long-term medicines will stop you from reacting as much to your allergy triggers.
 Read more on allergic asthma treatments.

 If germs come into your body through your nose and mouth, they can travel to your lungs and cause an infection.
 This is called pneumonia.
 Anyone can get it, but you’re at higher risk if your immune system is weak, you have a lung disease like asthma, or you smoke.

 What helps?
 The problem usually gets better with antibiotics.
 But some people need to go into the hospital for treatments that help their lungs fully heal.
 Find out what to expect with pneumonia treatment.

 You can catch this parasite by walking barefoot through infected soil or by drinking or eating food that has hookworm eggs in it.
 Once hookworms get inside you, they grow in your intestines and feed on your blood.
 Over time, that makes your body have fewer red blood cells.

 Warning signs: Weakness, feeling tired, stomach pain, diarrhea, weight loss.
 If a child has hookworm, their physical and mental growth may be slowed.

 What helps?
 Hookworms are easy to treat.
 Your doctor will prescribe a few days of medicine that gets rid of the worms.
 Learn more about hookworms and hookworm infection.